-Here are her responses to the questions regarding her lesson.
+Here are his responses to the questions:

 What did you want your students to know or understand?